PowerDNS/pdns/docs/lua-records/functions.rst

   ``url``.
 In addition, multiple groups of IP addresses can be supplied.
 The first set with a working (available) IP address is used.

-  If all addresses are down, as usual, a random element from all sets is returned.

   :param string url: The url to retrieve.
   :param addresses: List of lists of IP addresses to check the URL on.
   :param options: Table of options for this specific check, see below.

   Various options can be set in the ``options`` parameter:

   - ``selector``: used to pick the IP address from list of viable candidates.
-Choices include 'pickclosest', 'random', 'hashed'.
+Choices include 'pickclosest', 'random', 'hashed', 'all', 'none'.
+  - ``defaultSelector``: used to pick the IP address from list of all candidates if all addresses are down.
+Choices include 'pickclosest', 'random', 'hashed', 'all', 'none'.
   - ``source``: Source IP address to check from
   - ``stringmatch``: check ``url`` for this string, only declare 'up' if found